Lake Placid Club: Lake Placid Club in Florida

-Lake Wales Ridge.)
-The Consolidated Naval Storages Co., and other landowners, offered Dewey 3,048 acres of land on February 18, 1927, and an agreement was made on May 6, 1927.
+Lake Wales Ridge) The Consolidated Naval Storages Co., and other landowners, offered Dewey 3,048 acres of land on February 18, 1927, and an agreement was made on May 6, 1927.
 Dewey drafted a town charter which was passed through legislation on July 6, 1927, and signed by Gov. John W. Martin, which defined the borders, approved name changes for the town, lakes, and rivers, and provided for its government.
 The town name was changed from Lake Stearns to Lake Placid and the Lake Stearns became Lake June-in-Winter and Lake Childs became Lake Placid.
-A three-story building was constructed consisting of sixty-eight rooms and situated two blocks from the Atlantic Coast Line Railway station and was called Club "Loj" which opened on December 1, 1927, and hosted Dewey's 76th birthday on Dececmber 16, 1927.
+A three-story building was constructed consisting of sixty-eight rooms and situated two blocks from the Atlantic Coast Line Railway station and was called Club "Loj" which opened on December 1, 1927, and hosted Dewey's 76th birthday on December 16, 1927.

-Features of Club Loj included a $12,500 firetruck and a 100,000-gallon water tank, each room had two exits, and a night watchman made routine patrols.
-The kitchen and entertainment were spared no expense, including tennis and various watersports.
+Features of Club Loj included a $12,500 firetruck and a 100,000-gallon water tank; each room had two exits, and a night watchman made routine patrols.
+The kitchen and entertainment were spared no expense, with offerings including tennis and various watersports.
 The second year of operation added a ten-car garage and a golf course, and the water works throughout the club was completed.
 In the third year, four new buildings, Litlloj, Lyvok (Live Oak), Lakehouse, and Easthouse, began construction and the road to town was paved, and a special train car called "Lake Placid" was added to the Atlantic Coast Line.
 In year five, the largest building, Club Loj, was closed to save money.

 Dewey died on December 26, 1931, in the Litlloj building.
 The Florida Club was in operation until 1942, and was sold at public auction on October 17, 1942, by order of the Circuit Court of Florida to pay off the mortgage.